Two Florida Republicans pitch legislation to crackdown on riots, budgets cuts to police

-Two GOP lawmakers filed legislation Wednesday to toughen Florida’s posture against rioters and municipalities who seek to slash police budgets.
+Two GOP lawmakers — Sen. Danny Burgess and Rep. Juan Fernandez -Barquin — filed legislation Wednesday to toughen Florida’s posture against rioters and municipalities who seek to slash police budgets.

 The Senate bill, SB 484, would allow a person to appeal to the Administration Commission when a local government votes to reduce a police budget.
 That appeal would set a process in motion, ending with the commission moving to approve, modify or amend the local budget decision at a hearing.